 The funding sources outlined in this chapter will support the MBTA in addressing these asset replacement and modernization needs.
-Table 3-7 in the Transit Capital Funding Sources section shows that the MBTA is projected to receive a combined \$8.3 billion in federal dollars from the Urbanized Area Formula Funds (Section 5307), State of Good Repair Program funds (Section 5337), and Bus and Bus Facilities funds (Section 5339) between FFYs 2020 and 2040.
-These would be matched by an estimated \$2.08 billion in MBTA funds.
+Table 3-7 in the Transit Capital Funding Sources section shows that the MBTA is projected to receive a combined \$8.3 billion in federal dollars from the Urbanized Area Formula Grants program (Section 5307), State of Good Repair Program funds (Section 5337), and Bus and Bus Facilities funds (Section 5339) between FFYs 2020 and 2040.
+These funds are expected to be matched by a projected \$2.08 billion in MBTA funds.
+Additional funding sources, including those described in the State Aid and Other Funding Sources section, will support MBTA capital investment.